-Want to uncover your movement habits?
-Ready to discover new possibilities for moving and thinking?
-Why not?!
-You’ll find more energy, better concentration, more pleasure in moving, increased joy!
+Why not?
+You’ll find more energy, better concentration, more pleasure in moving, and increased joy.

 LOCATIONS & SCHEDULES